nyphilwong/nyphilwong/README.md

 ###
 * 👋 Hi, I'm Phillip
 * 👨‍💻 I’m currently working as a senior data analyst @ IAS
 * 🔭 I’m interested in solving both complex and modern problems in fraud landscape
-* 🌱 I’m currently learning to build and play around with everything!
+* 🌱 I’m currently learning to build and play around with everything
 * 📫 How to reach me: nyphilwong@gmail.com
 * 😄 Pronouns: he/him

+Check out my website @ [phillip-wong.com](phillip-wong.com)
 <!--
 **nyphilwong/nyphilwong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.